 Please note that several rooms in Ondine do not have a wall outlet but do have a coaxial cable provided in the room.
-In those rooms, you should simply connect that coax cable directly to your TV or VCR.
+In those rooms, you should simply connect that coax cable directly to your TV or DVD/VCR.

 Configuration 1: Television Only

 - Connect the coaxial cable to the cable outlet.

 - Connect the other end to the “Cable In’ port on the back of your TV.

 - Connect the coaxial cable to the cable outlet on the wall.